The UN Security Council

 The odds of substantial reform are seen as remote because amending the UN Charter requires an affirmative vote and domestic ratification by two-thirds of UN member states.
 This includes all of the Security Council’s permanent members, which are unlikely to take measures that would curb their own influence.
 While there is broad agreement among UN members that the Security Council’s makeup is outdated, each of the various proposals for reform inevitably leaves some aspirants alienated.
 Some proposals call for additional permanent members and others for a new class of elected seats that have the possibility of renewal.
 In the absence of charter reform, smaller states have advocated for procedural changes, including greater transparency and closer consultations with troop-contributing countries.

-Still, in early 2022, then UN General Assembly President Csaba Kőrösi and U.S. President Joe Biden both said that reforming the Security Council should be an important objective.
-In his 2023 address to the United Nations, Biden elaborated on his previous calls for reform, urging the expansion of the Security Council, particularly by adding more members from Africa and Latin America.
+Still, in early 2022, UN General Assembly President Csaba Kőrösi and U.S. President Joe Biden both said that reforming the Security Council should be an important objective.
+In his 2022 address to the United Nations, Biden urged P5 countries to refrain from overusing the veto and called for enlarging the Security Council, particularly by adding more members from Africa and Latin America and the Caribbean.

 Recommended Resources